Beautiful Oblivion

-Beautiful Oblivion is the third studio album by American metal band Issues, released on October 4, 2019, on Rise Records.
+Beautiful Oblivion is the third and final studio album by American metalcore band Issues, released on October 4, 2019, on Rise Records.
 It serves as a follow-up to their second studio album, Headspace (2016) and was produced by Howard Benson.
 The album showcases the group's progression of experimenting with other musical styles and influences, using elements of nu metal, progressive metal and djent, and influences of neo-soul, R&B, funk, electronica and pop.
-This was the band's last album to feature lead singer Tyler Carter before his departure for allegations of sexual misconduct in 2020.
+Less than a year following the album's release, lead singer Tyler Carter was fired in relation to allegations of sexual misconduct; the band later announced in late 2023 that they would be breaking up following three farewell shows in 2024.

 The album was supported by three singles: "Tapping Out", "Drink About It" and "Flexin'".
 To promote the album, the band toured as support on American rock band I Prevail's Trauma North American tour and embarked on a headlining 2019 world tour in the US and UK.

 After Headspace (2016), Issues began writing sessions for their third studio album.
 On January 4, 2018, it was revealed that the group had parted ways with original member and unclean vocalist Michael Bohn, thus making the band a four-piece moving forward.
 Guitarist AJ Rebollo and bass guitarist Skyler Acord subsequently took over screaming vocal duties for future tours, with Rebollo recording unclean vocals on studio performances.
 In between tours and recording sessions, lead singer Tyler Carter released his debut solo studio album, Moonshine, in February 2019, and embarked on a solo headlining tour.
 Tyler Acord, the band's former keyboardist and disc jockey, joined the band's studio sessions once more to program and perform synthesizers.